zazuko/cube-creator/.changeset/eight-foxes-hope.md

 "@cube-creator/cli": patch
 ---

-Publish job was not updated as runnig
+Publish job was not updated to show its running status